deeplearning4j/deeplearning4j/gettingstarted.md

 * Cygwin is not supported.
 You must install DL4J from **DOS Windows**.

-* Once you've completed these steps, you're ready to start training neural networks with Deeplearning4j.

 ###<a name="source">Working With Source</a>

 We highly recommend downloading the [Deeplearning4j JAR files from Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cdeeplearning4j), rather than working with source, unless you plan on making significant commits to the project (which are always welcome, of course).
 To download from Maven, please follow the [instructions on the ND4J site](http://nd4j.org/getstarted.html#maven).